 All of these vary in scale and area of effect, but all of them caused a big financial shakeup.
 Let’s see how some businesses handled these sudden crises.

-Small Businesses and the Great Recession
+Small businesses and the Great Recession

 The Great Recession was a financial crisis lasting between 2007 and 2009.
 It was caused by the collapse of the housing bubble.
-A simplified version of the events leading up to the crash is that banks started giving out housing loans to high risk borrowers.
+A simplified version of the events leading up to the crash is that banks started giving out housing loans to high-risk borrowers.
 Once the borrowers couldn’t afford to pay back the loans, they abandoned their houses.
 The wave of new houses being put back on the market created a massive imbalance between supply and demand, leading the housing market to crash and causing a ripple effect that bled into every industry in the United States.
 When the dust settled, 8.8 million jobs were lost.

 Small businesses were some of the hardest hit.
 Companies that were just starting to become profitable were hit with an impossible setback.
 One such small business was Starbright Floral Design, a flower shop in New York City.
 Their niche was selling to financial institutions, with the founder, Nic Faitos, being a former Wall Street stockbroker.
-They understood the finance world, and offered their clients a unique experience.
+They understood the finance world and offered their clients a unique experience.
 The challenge during the Great Recession was that financial institutions were some of the hardest hit, and many of his clients had begun to drop out.

 Faitos’ response was aggressive.
 By reducing his prices, he aimed to keep his current clients and gain new ones along the way.
 This was a dangerous gamble because the low prices weren’t making them enough money to stay in business, and the only way to offset the loss in revenue was to keep gaining new clients.

 His team was aggressive in reaching out to businesses, and the new clients they picked up were loyal.
 When the market recovered, he pushed his prices back up.
-Because of their excellent service, their new and old clients were willing to pay the higher prices.
-After the recession, Starbright Floral Design was able to double their revenue from pre-recession.
+Because of their excellent service, their new and old clients were willing to pay higher prices.
+After the recession, Starbright Floral Design was able to double its revenue from pre-recession.

-Major Retailers and the Great Recession
+Major retailers and the Great Recession

 On a much larger scale, major retailers also suffered and many of the biggest names at the time went out of business including Circuit City and Borders.
 The large size that made these companies seem invincible at the time was now what was causing their rapid decline.